-Acute bronchitis is swelling and inflammation in the main passages that carry air to the lungs.
-The swelling narrows the airways, which makes it harder to breathe.
-Another symptom of bronchitis is a cough.
+Acute bronchitis is swelling and inflamed tissue in the main passages that carry air to the lungs.
+This swelling narrows the airways, which makes it harder to breathe.
+Other symptoms of bronchitis are a cough and coughing up mucus.
 Acute means the symptoms have been present only for a short time.

 When acute bronchitis occurs, it almost always comes after having a cold or flu-like illness.
 The bronchitis infection is caused by a virus.
 At first, it affects your nose, sinuses, and throat.
 Then it spreads to the airways that lead to your lungs.

 Sometimes, bacteria also infect your airways.
-This is called a secondary infection.
+This is more common in people with COPD.

 Chronic bronchitis is a long-term condition.
 To be diagnosed with chronic bronchitis, you must have a cough with mucus on most days for at least 3 months.